Chapter 9:

 “Korovan.”

-The ceiling was littered in gibberish–my bad, Korovan writing.
-It’d be worth learning how to read it, I supposed.
-We wouldn’t be going back home anytime soon.
+The ceiling was littered in gibberish—my bad, Korovan writing.
+It’d be worth learning how to read it.
+After all, we wouldn’t be going back home anytime soon.

 Would my parents feed the goldfish?
 My dad loved Tarantino (the cat) more than mom and I, so at least that was covered.
 Hopefully they would.
-They’d be fine for tonight, a bit alarmed by the next morning, and then…
+They wouldn’t be worried if I failed to show up tonight, but by tomorrow, they’d start panicking.
+I could all but hear their hypothetical thoughts.
+‘Oh, no, did Seishin get involved with bad people again?’
+‘Will I get a call from the hospital?’
+‘From the police?’

 I sank into the water.

 Did no one else think about those left behind?
-Hisui and the rest were so… nonchalant about it.
-I could understand if some people willingly signed a contract to leave their life behind, but so many of them?
+Hisui and the rest were so… nonchalant about this.
+I could understand if some people willingly signed a contract to leave their life behind, but this many?
 There were, what, a hundred outlanders at that dining room?
 Did no one care at all about their parents?
 Their friends?

 I’d left my phone inside one of the night table’s cabinets.
 The pamphlet from earlier had mentioned ‘finding a connection’ to the other world.
 If… if they could do that, then…

-–wait, no, I was getting sidetracked.
-It seemed bizarre to me that someone like that would want to escape, that it would be so easy for her to leave everything behind, possibly forever.
+—wait, no, I was getting sidetracked.
+It seemed bizarre to me that someone like that might want to leave the world behind.
+Her life looked fine to me, at least.

-By the time I got out, my fingers were pruny, but the not hot spring had helped.
+By the time I got out, my fingers were pruny, but the near-scalding water had helped.
 A lot.
-A lot.
 New world, new Ishida.
-The clothes consisted of underwear with paw prints and what seemed to be a yukata.
+The change of clothes consisted of underwear with paw prints and what seemed to be a yukata.
 It was the exact same color as Connie.
 They also included a very rudimentary toothbrush and… toothpaste…?
 But why was it neon green…?
 Radiation poisoning was better than going to sleep with a dirty mouth, I supposed.
+The color thankfully washed off once I rinsed my mouth.

 I tucked the spacesuit uniform into the bag where said clothes used to be, which would probably stink it forever, but where else was I supposed to put it?
 And then I got dressed, and then I went out, and then I usurped one of the top beds as an act of extreme violence.